bundacia/scully/README.md

 # Scully

 In order to better understand Elixir's `Agent` I have tried to reimplement some of it's functionality just using `send` and `receive`.
+Don't use this code, it's for educational purposes only.

 ![Agent Scully](https://raw.githubusercontent.com/bundacia/scully/master/scully.png)